 - conversational interfaces

-Think patient- and provider-facing chatbots and virtual assistants.
+Think patient- and provider-facing chatbots and/or human-like virtual assistants.

 - information retrieval from large datasets

-Think running an auto-generated report based on patient data that meets specific criteria.
+Think running an auto-generated report based on patient data that meets specific criteria to provide information to doctors.

 - automated content generation